 - Buy long-term care insurance and time the purchase so you don’t spend too much.
 Money Talks News founder Stacy Johnson discusses who can benefit from the purchase in “Should I Buy Long-Term Care Insurance?“

 - Amassing a fat health savings account before retiring is smart.
-You save the money tax-free while you’re working and spend it on medical costs in retirement, when your tax rate is likely lower.
+You save the money tax-free while you’re working and spend it tax-free on medical costs in retirement.
 Find out more in “3 Ways a Health Savings Account Can Improve Your Finances.”

 - Simply saving enough to cover health care costs in retirement is the most basic approach.

 4. They spend less than they earn

 Retirees typically have no choice but to learn to live on a fixed income.
 That can mean getting tough about being frugal.